fenago/react-graphql-course/md/lab_3.md

 later, when we have implemented our database models, such as posts and users.

-In the next lab, we will start to set up Sequelize in Node.js, and will connect it to our SQL server.

 Integrating Sequelize into our stack
 ====================================

-We have just set up a MySQL database, and we want to use it inside of our Node.js back end.
-There are many libraries to connect and query your MySQL database.
-We are going to use Sequelize in this course.

-**ProTip**

-Alternatives include Waterline ORM and js-data, which offer the same functionalities as Sequelize.
-What\'s great about these is that they not only offer SQL dialects, but also feature database adapters for MongoDB, Redis, and more.
-So, if you need an alternative, check them out.

 Sequelize is an ORM for Node.js.
 It supports the PostgreSQL, MySQL, SQLite, and MSSQL standards.